Construcciones y Auxiliar de Ferrocarriles: Compañía Auxiliar de Ferrocarriles

 Since 1958, the company has modernized and enlarged its Beasain plant and expanded its activity to include all kinds of rolling stock.
+In 1968, CAF began manufacturing the Jeepster Commando, marketed by Viasa.
 In line with this, in 1969 CAF created its Research and Development Unit, which increased the company's competitiveness and intensified the focus on in-house technology.